Nexiimil/Nexiimil/README.md

 - 👋 Hi, I’m @Nexiimil
-- 👀 I’m interested in ...
+- 👀 I’m interested in a whole ton of languages, although right now I'm apparently looking into Minecraft add-on creation for Bedrock Edition as part of my masters course at Royal Holloway
-- 🌱 I’m currently learning a whole lot about java
+- 🌱 I’m currently learning a ton about allowing for modding APIs in any game
-- 💞️ I’m looking to collaborate on the reading of peoples works to understand more?
+- 💞️ I’m looking to collaborate with business, largely just called 'work' (I'm looking for a job, in any language really, I'm quite a fast learner)
-- 📫 How to reach me (uhhhhh, discord? i think?
-Nexiimil#9028)
+- 📫 How to reach me:
+Email: sulibajwa@gmail.com
+Discord: Nexiimil#9028